 - All campus outdoor sidewalks, green spaces and parking lots are open to the media;

-- Corridors and common areas within University laboratory and classroom buildings are open to the media;
+- Corridors and common areas within SDSU laboratory and classroom buildings are open to the media;

 - Common areas within the University Student Union are open to the media; and

 - Classrooms are open to the media if they are not occupied.

 Media are only allowed in the following locations with express permission from an administrative authority.
 Certain areas may also only be accessed with an officially designated university escort.
 These include, but are not limited to:

 - Private offices of faculty, staff or students;